MusaTSY/LE-BETE-/README.md

 In terminal:\
 Run `npm i` to install all dependencies.\
-Run `npm run devStart` to deploy the website on the port displayed in the console.\
+Run `npm run devStart` to deploy the website.
+Port is displayed in the console.\
 By default, the port is defined as `localhost:3000`

 To shut down the deployment, go to terminal and enter `Ctrl+C` and follow instructions.